mxxdxxx/FirebrowseR/vignettes/FirebrowseR.md

 * sample.Types.
     * Needed to extract the definitions of _Code_ and _Short.Letter.Code_

-supplying additional information, which maybe required for some queries but not provided by the API.
+supplying additional information, which may be required for some queries but not provided by the API.

 ### Installation
-The FirebrowseR package installs like every other R package `install.packages('FirebrowseR')` or `devtools::install_github("mariodeng/FirebrowseR")`
+The FirebrowseR package is installed just like every other R package hosted in GitHub: `devtools::install_github("mariodeng/FirebrowseR")`.
+When the API stops using the beta moniker, this package will be installable from CRAN.

 ### License
 FirebrowseR is licensed under MIT License.
 Please see license file or [wikipedia](https://en.wikipedia.org/wiki/MIT_License).

 ## How to use
-Here we talk and run through some examples, giving you an introduction to this package and discuss the cases in which it differs from the API.
+Here we talk and run through some examples, introducing you to this package and discussing the differences with the API.

 ### Example, Breast Cancer mRNA expression
 In this first example we are going to analyze mRNA expression data of breast cancer.
 We take a look at some genes well known to be differentially expressed within this entity of cancer.
 At first, we have to design our cohort.
 The method `Metadata.Cohorts` returns all cohort identifiers and their corresponding description.
-Within the description we search for "breast", yielding to identifier for breast cancer.
+Within the description we search for "breast", yielding to the identifier for breast cancer.

 ```r
 require(FirebrowseR)